 Apify is a full-stack web scraping and automation platform that combines a powerful API infrastructure with a unique marketplace of 4,000+ pre-built scrapers (called Actors).

-Why Apify outperforms Octoparse for flexibility and scale
+How Apify compares to Octoparse for flexibility and scale

 Apify's marketplace model eliminates the need to build most scrapers from scratch.
 All Apify plans - even the free tier - provide complete access to the Actors available on the Apify Store.
 This community-powered marketplace lets you use or rent Actors to scrape data from numerous websites, including Twitter (X), Instagram, and Facebook.